Mañana es para siempre

-Mañana es Para Siempre (English title: Tomorrow is Forever) is a Mexican telenovela produced by Nicandro Díaz González for Televisa in 2008.
+Mañana es para siempre (English title: Tomorrow Is Forever) is a Mexican telenovela produced by Nicandro Díaz González for Televisa in 2008.
 It is an adaption of the 2007 Colombian telenovela Pura sangre.
 It aired on Canal de las Estrellas from October 20, 2008 to June 12, 2009.

-Lucero, Fernando Colunga, Sergio Sendel and Silvia Navarro star in the lead roles.
+Lucero, Fernando Colunga, Sergio Sendel and Silvia Navarro star in this telenovela.

 Univision aired Mañana es para siempre weeknights at 9pm/8c from February 23, 2009 to October 5, 2009.
 The finale on Univision was watched by over 11 million viewers, faring well against US mainstream shows.